browserstate/history.js/README.md

 - `History.go(X)` <br/> If X is negative go back through history X times, if X is positive go forwards through history X times
 - `History.log(...)` <br/> Logs messages to the console, the log element, and fallbacks to alert if neither of those two exist
 - `History.debug(...)` <br/> Same as `History.log` but only runs if `History.debug.enable === true`

+### Options

+- `History.options.hashChangeInterval` <br/> How long should the interval be before hashchange checks
+- `History.options.safariPollInterval` <br/> How long should the interval be before safari poll checks
+- `History.options.doubleCheckInterval` <br/> How long should the interval be before we perform a double check
+- `History.options.disableSuid` <br/> Force History not to append suid
+- `History.options.storeInterval` <br/> How long should we wait between store calls
+- `History.options.busyDelay` <br/> How long should we wait between busy events
+- `History.options.debug` <br/> If true will enable debug messages to be logged
+- `History.options.initialTitle` <br/> What is the title of the initial state
+- `History.options.html4Mode` <br/> If true, will force HTMl4 mode (hashtags)
+- `History.options.delayInit` <br/> Want to override default options and call init manually.

 ### Events